Projectile motion

+In physics, projectile motion describes the motion of an object that is launched into the air and moves under the influence of gravity alone, with air resistance neglected.
+In this idealized model, the object follows a parabolic path determined by its initial velocity and the constant acceleration due to gravity.
+The motion can be decomposed into horizontal and vertical components: the horizontal motion occurs at a constant velocity, while the vertical motion experiences uniform acceleration.

+This framework, which lies at the heart of classical mechanics, is fundamental to a wide range of applications—from engineering and ballistics to sports science and natural phenomena.

-Projectile motion is a form of motion experienced by an object or particle (a projectile) that is projected in a gravitational field, such as from Earth's surface, and moves along a curved path under the action of gravity only.
-In the particular case of projectile motion of Earth, most calculations assume the effects of air resistance are passive and negligible.
-The curved path of objects in projectile motion was shown by Galileo to be a parabola, but may also be a straight line in the special case when it is thrown directly upwards.
-The study of such motions is called ballistics, and such a trajectory is a ballistic trajectory.
-The only force of mathematical significance that is actively exerted on the object is gravity, which acts downward, thus imparting to the object a downward acceleration towards the Earth’s center of mass.
-Because of the object's inertia, no external force is needed to maintain the horizontal velocity component of the object's motion.
+Galileo Galilei showed that the trajectory of a given projectile is parabolic, but the path may also be straight in the special case when the object is thrown directly upward or downward.
+The study of such motions is called ballistics, and such a trajectory is described as ballistic.
+The only force of mathematical significance that is actively exerted on the object is gravity, which acts downward, thus imparting to the object a downward acceleration towards Earth's center of mass.
+Due to the object's inertia, no external force is needed to maintain the horizontal velocity component of the object's motion.

 Taking other forces into account, such as aerodynamic drag or internal propulsion (such as in a rocket), requires additional analysis.
 A ballistic missile is a missile only guided during the relatively brief initial powered phase of flight, and whose remaining course is governed by the laws of classical mechanics.

 Ballistics (from Ancient Greek βάλλειν 'to throw') is the science of dynamics that deals with the flight, behavior and effects of projectiles, especially bullets, unguided bombs, rockets, or the like; the science or art of designing and accelerating projectiles so as to achieve a desired performance.

-The elementary equation of ballistics neglect nearly every factor except for initial velocity and an assumed constant gravitational acceleration.
-Practical solutions of a ballistics problem often require considerations of air resistance, cross winds, target motion, varying acceleration due to gravity, and in such problems as launching a rocket from one point on the Earth to another, the rotation of the Earth.
+The elementary equations of ballistics neglect nearly every factor except for initial velocity, the launch angle and a gravitational acceleration assumed constant.
+Practical solutions of a ballistics problem often require considerations of air resistance, cross winds, target motion, acceleration due to gravity varying with height, and in such problems as launching a rocket from one point on the Earth to another, the horizon's distance vs curvature R of the Earth (its local speed of rotation $v(lat)=\omega R(lat)$).
 Detailed mathematical solutions of practical problems typically do not have closed-form solutions, and therefore require numerical methods to address.

-Kinematic quantities
+Trajectory in vacuum

 In projectile motion, the horizontal motion and the vertical motion are independent of each other; that is, neither motion affects the other.
 This is the principle of compound motion established by Galileo in 1638, and used by him to prove the parabolic form of projectile motion.